smithWEBtek/archived--music-studio1/README.md

 3. run:$   npm install

-4. cd into piano-student-api  (root) directory
+4. cd into music-studio  (root) directory

 5. run:$   bundle install     (installs all the gems listed in the gemfile)